Priced to sell. Afloat and in commission.

 Heads - Jabsco ITT marine toilet.
 New pipes fitted 2010.

 At the time of her production the use of internal GRP mouldings to form the cabin soles, furniture modules and deck head linings was very much ahead of its time.This modern build technique combined with the use of plastic wood effect faced plywood to finish bulkheads and furniture created an interior which has stood the test of time.
+The cushions and soft furnishings are removed from the boat and stored in the owners home for the duration of her winter storage.

 Description of below decks accommodation from forward: